b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:**<br>
 ...

+### van GULIK, R. ###

+* van Gulik, R. H. (1980, 1956).
+'Siddham: An Essay on the History of Sanskrit Studies in China and Japan'.
+Shata-Pitaka Series: Indo-Asian Literatures Vol. 247.
+(NB: The 'Preface' by van Gulik is dated: "Autumn 1953" at the: "Netherlands Embassy, New Delhi", but I can find no attestation for a publication date prior to 1956.
+Given the date of the 'Preface', this date of first publication should be understood as provisional.).
+Hauzkhas Enclave, New Delhi, India: Mrs. Sharada Rani.

+**Purport:**<br>
+**TODO:** Investigate publication listing of entire Indo-Asian series.

 ### GUPTA.
 S, *et al.* ###

 * Gupta, S. V. B. K. V. & Birch, Jason (2022).
 'The Ocean of Yoga: An Unpublished Compendium Called the Yogarnava' in the *Journal of Indian Philosophy*, Vol. 50, 2022, pp. 345 - 385.
 Heidelberg, Germany: Springer Nature.
 DOI: https://doi.org/10.1007/s10781-022-09504-6 Source: https://link.springer.com/article/10.1007/s10781-022-09504-6 (accessed: Monday, June 16, 2025)